ironfish/akka-persistence-mongo/README.md

 ### casbah-journal.mongo-journal-write-concern

-A journal must support the following akka-persistence property:

-> When a processor's receive method is called with a Persistent message it can safely assume that this message has been successfully written to the journal.

-As a result only the following write concerns are supported:
+The following write concerns are supported:

 - `acknowledged` [Safe] - Exceptions are raised for network issues and server errors; waits on a server for the write operation.
 - `journaled` [JournalSafe] - Exceptions are raised for network issues, and server errors; the write operation waits for the server to group commit to the journal file on disk.